eobardthawne21p/veri-datalog/verus/lcf/README.md

 3. Str(Seq<char>)

 Const is the base type
-The only function that can be used on the enum is: open spec fn deep_view(&self) -> Self::V
+The only function that can be used on the enum is: (in impl DeepView for Const) open spec fn deep_view(&self) -> Self::V

 ## Subst